-OVERVIEW: This foundation of the telecom mogul Robert Hale does most of its grantmaking in Boston and its surrounding areas.
+OVERVIEW: The New Breeze Foundation is the foundation of the telecom mogul Robert Hale and does most of its grantmaking in Boston and its surrounding areas.
 Hale and his wife Karen have interests in health, human services, education, youth, and the environment.

 IP TAKE: New Breeze does not have a web presence or a clear way for grantseekers to get in touch with the founding couple.

 FUNDING AREAS: Health, human services, education, youth, environment